India with kids: Everything you wanted to ask about family travel in India.

 Inside our room at Wanderlust Guesthouse in Jaisalmer.
 Are you wondering where to stay in India?
 Read our complete travel guide to India to know all the questions you have about travel in India for the first time and about train travel in India.

-Inside our room at Wanderlust Guesthouse in Jaisalmer.
+Arriving at 5am from the overnight train to our spacious family room at Wanderlust Guesthouse in Jaisalmer.

 • Kolkata: Hotel Golden Palace [close to New Market with very friendly service and a great in-house room service restaurant].